 The advantages of Nearshoring are often a result of several conditions working together.
 The most influential factor in Nearshoring is the close proximity of a joint venture between two companies.
-So let’s go through the individual points:
+This means:

-- Minimizes digital disruption – Customers demand a way of customer service that can’t be reached without business intelligence.
+- Minimises digital disruption – Customers demand a way of customer service that can’t be reached without business intelligence.
 Data enables you to fulfil your customer’s wishes.
 Yet, digital transformation is not easy to come by.
-Forbes’ article explains you need a partner by your side, have conversations every day and work closely together.
+This Forbes article explains that you need a partner by your side, daily conversations and work closely together.

-- No delay in cooperation – The same timezone enables agility and flexibility on several levels.
+- No delay in cooperation – Working at the same timezone enables agility and flexibility on several levels.
 Processes happen in real-time and with no delay.
 This translates into higher performance for your and your partner’s nearshore teams.

 - Scale teams and projects in real-time – The close proximity and same time zone give you the possibility to scale projects immediately if needed.
 It is hard to find the right specialists in a sensible amount of time, especially when dealing with certain programming languages.
 Yet, a good nearshore business has this talent at hand.